Our exhibition of photographs by Doug Biggert, Hitchhikers and a Sandal Shop, has been reviewed by Megan May Walsh for Musée Magazine.

 Peter Saul: Pop to Politics was reviewed in this weekend's LA Times, courtesy of Christopher Knight.
 His description of Saul's early paintings and drawings runs the gamut of art-historical references: "...Max Beckmann collides with jingoist all-American Thomas Hart Benton within an abstract structural armature of Willem de Kooning, all slathered with a cheeky overlay of Mad Magazine irreverence."

-Andrew Lenaghan won the Distinguished Professor Award at The Pratt Institute for the school year of 2015/16.
-The award is decided by votes from the entire student body.
+Congratulations to Andrew Lenaghan, who has recently been awarded the Distinguished Professor Award at The Pratt Institute for the academic year of 2015-16.
+The award is decided by votes from the Institute's entire student body.

-Amer Kobaslija and Kako Ueda are both participating in Objects to be Contemplated at the Selby Gallery at the Ringling College of Art and Design in Sarasota, FL.
-The average art viewer spends 27 secounds looking at a work of art; Objects to be Contemplated examines art which encourages the viewer to spend more time with it.
-The show runs from Feb.
-27th until April 4th.
-For more information, click here.
+Amer Kobaslija and Kako Ueda are included in Objects to be Contemplated at the Selby Gallery at the Ringling College of Art and Design in Sarasota, FL.
+The exhibition focuses on the notion that the average art viewer spends 27 secounds looking at a work of art, highlighting artworks which encourage viewers to spend more time with it.

 Our exhibition of hard-edge paintings by Jack Beal has been reviewed by Alanna Martinez for The New York Observer.
 In the review, Martinez points out that "Between 1968 and 1972 the New York Realist painter—known for his nude studies and the public murals he produced for the U.S. Department of Labor building—departed from his thick-brushed signature strokes to paint in blinding neon, flat foregrounds, and sharp geometric compositions."